top of page

 Alla prima oil painting of peonies flowers by Sadie Valeri

-I used a very limited palette of white, dark brown, and three primaries:
+I used a very limited palette of white, dark brown, and three primaries, on a panel I toned a few days earlier with raw umber and let it fully dry.
+Titanium White

-Some days I worked all day on one bloom, and then added additional blooms on another day.
+Some days I worked all day on one bloom, and then the next day added additional blooms.

 As the flowers opened, bloomed, and then faded I followed their progress over the days.

-The fun thing about single-session alla prima painting from living objects is the challenge becomes addictive.
+The fun thing about single-session "alla prima" painting from living subjects is the challenge becomes addictive.
 Every day I woke up excited to try again to catch the spirit of the opening blooms.

 bottom of page